What Is Sin?

 Eternal death is the ultimate effect of sin in the grand scheme of humanity (Revelation 20:14), but what is the effect of sin on the individual?
 What happens to our hearts?

 What happens when we sin?

-The prophet, Isaiah, says this: “Your iniquities have separated you from your God” (Isaiah 59:2, NKJV).
+Prophet Isaiah says this: “Your iniquities have separated you from your God” (Isaiah 59:2, NKJV).

-Imagine if you wronged a friend, and then, without apologizing, continued to wrong the friend again and again.
-Wouldn’t the natural result be more distance between the two of you, and eventually, a falling out?
+Imagine if you wronged a friend and then, without apologizing, continued to wrong the friend again and again.
+Wouldn’t the natural result be more distance between the two of you and, eventually, a falling out?

 Distance without reconciliation often results in more distance, and the increasing rupture of that relationship makes it easier and easier to act in ways that hurt both ourselves and our friend.
-This is a helpful example when considering what sin does to our hearts.

-In the end, the more we sin without repentance, the further the distance we drive between ourselves and God, which eventually leads to the unpardonable sin (we’ll talk about this in the next section).
+The more we sin without repentance, the further the distance we drive between ourselves and God, which eventually leads to the unpardonable sin (we’ll talk about this in the next section).

 Commandments 1-4 give us principles we can follow to love God.